Liberal Arts & Business Available Sessions

 - Complete Application

 - Transcript - Unofficial

-Choose to take courses both at the CEA Madrid Center and Universidad Antonio de Nebrija (UAN) or take all your courses at the Universidad Antonio de Nebrija (UAN).
+Choose to take courses both at the CEA CAPA Madrid Center and Universidad Antonio de Nebrija (UAN) or take all your courses at the Universidad Antonio de Nebrija (UAN).

 By selecting the UAN only program, you'll enroll in 4-5 elective or language courses per semester.
 Please note: If you intend on taking 5 elective courses, one must be in Spanish.
 That is, you can take a maximum of 4 elective courses in English.
 Early Start students enroll in an additional language course.